mariosknl/private-events/README.md

 # Associations
 - Users can create events and also send invitations to other users.
-- A User can only see an event if only it has been invited to.
-The creator of the event is automatically being invited to that event.
+- A user can only see an event if they have been invited to it.
+The creator of the event is automatically invited to that event
-- Invited Users are also able to invite other users to the event.
+- Invited Users are also able to invite other users to the event..

 # Home Page
 ![private events](https://user-images.githubusercontent.com/60448833/82820778-78b5d480-9eab-11ea-9ac2-c06a3b41d29d.png)